 A feeling of deja vu as yet again Wales faced the Wallabies, a fixture that used to be so rare, and exotic, but these days is an almost annual occurrence, but on this occasion, after thirteen consecutive defeats Wales were the victors.

 On the eve of Remembrence Sunday it was appropriate to reflect on darker times, when Wales and Australia united, and fought a much tougher battle, on foreign fields, where many of them would pay the ultimate price.

-I hope my roll call will continue to keep the names of these heroes alive, and remind us that when all is said and done. there are actually much more important things in life than rugby and although this is something we all tend to forget at times, we will always remember the brave men listed below.
+I hope this roll call will continue to keep the names of those heroes alive, and remind us that when all is said and done, there are much more important things in life than rugby, and although at times this is something we all tend to forget, but one thing is for certain, we should always remember the brave men listed below.

 THE 13 WELSH INTERNATIONALS WHO GAVE THEIR LIVES IN THE GREAT WAR

 Born: Ferndale, 14 October 1883.

 Killed in action : Mametz Wood 7 July 1916.

 John Lewis Williams

 Wales: 17 caps, 1906-1911.

 Killed in action: Ancre, 3 September 1916.